SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 In the following sections we describe the main concepts and elements which constitute the SModelS database.
-More details about the database folder structure and object struture can be found in :ref:`Database of Experimental Results<databaseStruct>`.
+More details about the database folder structure and object structure can be found in :ref:`Database of Experimental Results<databaseStruct>`.

 .. _Database: